-A Guide to Incremental Investing
+A Guide to Incremental Investing: A Beginner’s Strategy

 Fluctuations in the stock market tend to bring out the emotional worst in investors, with people chasing a hot market one minute and running for safety the next.
-As simple as it seems to say “buy low and sell high,” people often end up doing just the opposite.
+As simple as it seems to say, “buy low and sell high,” people often end up doing just the opposite.

 Here are four examples of incremental approaches to investing.